wdi-atx-11/dom-events-jquery/README.md

 ### Event Listeners

 The browser is sending out these events all the time.
-In order to capture and act on them, we can add event listeners to elements.
+In order to act on them, we can add event listeners to elements.
 We'll use JavaScript to tell an element to *listen* for a certain type of event and what to do when that event occurs.

 So long as we know the name of the event we're listening for, we can "attach" or "bind" an event listener to our element!